ast-grep/ast-grep.github.io/website/guide/rule-config.md

 ## `rule`

 Rule is the most interesting part of ast-grep's configuration.
 It defines how the rule behaves and what code will be reported as issues.
+You can learn how to write rule in the [detailed guide](/guide/rule-config/atomic-rule).

 The `language` field in the rule configuration will specify how the rule is interpreted.
 For example, with `language: TypeScript`, the rule pattern `'hello world'` is parsed as TypeScript string literal.